-Professors: Blechman, Ebert; Associate Professors: Allen, Castendyk, Horvath (Program Director), Johnson, Koeddermann, Mills, Payne, Vogler; Assistant Professors: Ellis, Fulkerson, Hasbargen, Heilveil, Keel, Koch, Lord, Mann, Marchand, Mitteager
+Professors: Blechman, Ebert; Associate Professors: Allen, Castendyk, Hasbargen, Johnson, Koeddermann, Mills (Program Director), Payne, Vogler; Assistant Professors: Ellis, Fulkerson, Fuller, Heilveil, Keel, Koch, Lascell, Mann, Wong; Lecturers: Olstad, Oyewumi

 Instruction is primarily by faculty from the departments of Biology, Earth and Atmospheric Sciences, Geography, Philosophy, Political Science, and Sociology.
 Individual course descriptions are primarily listed under the corresponding departments within the program.

 The Environmental Sciences Program presents the major scientific concepts fundamental to environmental concerns and awareness in a "global view" of a rapidly changing society.
 The objectives of this interdisciplinary program are threefold: 1) to prepare students for graduate study and/or professional career opportunities within the field of environmental science, 2) to serve as a terminal degree program within the liberal arts for students with interests in entry-level employment, and 3) to offer a wide selection of service courses for non-science oriented students who may desire information on selected portions of the program.

 Environmental Science Biology

 38-44 s.h. of Environmental Science courses plus 38-41 s.h. in related course work, which includes courses in Biology, Math, Statistics, Geology, Geography, Meteorology, Oceanography, Philosophy, Physics, Political Science, and Sociology for a total of 76-85 s.h.